-You can usually take up to 25% of the value of your FSAVC fund as a tax-free lump sum.
+You can usually take up to 25 percent of the value of your FSAVC fund as a tax-free lump sum.

 You can also pay FSAVCs to provide additional life cover.
-Your LGPS membership already gives you cover of three times your assumed pensionable pay if you die in service, but you can increase this amount via an FSAVC or use the FSAVC to provide additional dependants' benefits on your death in service.
+Your LGPS membership already gives you cover of three times your assumed pensionable pay if you die in service.
+You can increase this amount using an FSAVC or use the FSAVC to provide additional dependants' benefits on your death.

 This may be subject to satisfactory completion of a medical.